garrandall/popular-music-data/tracks/boulevard-of-broken-dreams-green-day.md

 Ah-ah, ah-ah

 I walk alone
-I walk a...
+I walk a

 I walk this empty street
 On the Boulevard of Broken Dreams
 Where the city sleeps
-And I'm the only one and I walk a...
+And I'm the only one and I walk a

 My shadow's the only one that walks beside me
 My shallow heart's the only thing that's beating